-: : Program Name Description Eligible Activities homelessness or who are also at risk of serious illness from COVID-19.
-Applicants may apply independently or jointly with a non-profit or forprofit corporation.
-Acquisition of other residential uses for permanent/interim housing Conversion of nonresidential units Purchase of affordability covenants Relocation costs for individuals during building rehab Capitalized operating subsidies No Place Like Home Program Loans to counties or their housing development sponsors for the acquisition, construction, rehabilitation or preservation of permanent supportive housing for persons living with a serious mental illness who are experiencing homelessness or at risk of homelessness New supportive housing Rehabilitate existing affordable housing Veterans Housing and Homeless Prevention Program (VHHP) Loans for development multi-family rental housing with minimum 55 year affordability restrictions.
+1 Program Name Description Eligible Activities Grants government (COGs)) facilitate local housing production.
+This funding allows collaboration on projects that have a broader regional impact on housing.
+Sub-allocation funds in the form of planning grants that will accelerate housing production No Place Like Home Program Loans to counties or their housing development sponsors for the acquisition, construction, rehabilitation or preservation of permanent supportive housing for persons living with a serious mental illness who are experiencing homelessness or at risk of homelessness New supportive housing Rehabilitate existing affordable housing Veterans Housing and Homeless Prevention Program (VHHP) Loans for development multi-family rental housing with minimum 55-year affordability restrictions.
 Projects must include permanent supportive housing units and affordable units for Veterans and their families.
 Multi-family rental housing that provides at least 25 percent or 10 units (whichever is greater) to veterans.
-Minimum 45 percent of these units for extremely low income veterans.
-Residential Rehabilitation Program (CDBG) Low-interest deferred loans to income-eligible homeowners for improvements to correct health and safety or building code violations, or to fund maintenance to housing units to prevent deterioration and dilapidation.
-Housing improvement
+Minimum 45 percent of these units for extremely low-income veterans.
+Workforce Housing Program Government bonds issued to cities to acquire market-rate apartments and conversion to affordable for moderate/middle income households, generally households earning 80 percent to 120 percent of AMI.
+Acquisition of market rate apartments and conversion to affordable units